surajneupane55/React-on-Rails-API-guide/index.md

 D, [2017-06-14T09:59:36.148302 #4] DEBUG -- :    (1.4ms)  COMMIT
 => #<User id: 2, email: "abc@123.com", password_digest: "$2a$10$vbQPMjTWbclF6GKVR1.mEekxYTKePEz/tpFWKwcBjT6...", created_at: "2017-06-14 09:59:36", updated_at: "2017-06-14 09:59:36">
 ```
-We have successfully created user now we have to get the api-token to access the Record so lets logIn as the user above:
+We have successfully created user, now we have to get the Api-token to access the Record so let's login as the user above:

 ```
 surajs-MacBook-Pro:react-app-challenge-api surajnew55$ curl -H "Content-Type: application/json" -X POST -d '{"auth":{"email":"abc@123.com","password":"securepassword"}}' https://boiling-scrubland-97450.herokuapp.com/user_token